ram6ler/cuny-sql-bridge-winter-2018/week3/assignment-week3.md

 |3|Auditorium A|
 |4|Auditorium B|

-## Relationships
+## Relations

-I then established the relationships between the data via two tables that I called *GroupAssignments* and *AccessPermission*.
+I then defined and populated the relation-establishing tables as follows:

 ### *GroupAssignment*